KantaraInitiative/wg-otto/kantara/charter2018.md

 requirements.

 Specifically, this Work Group will seek to:
-* Interview experts in who can provide feedback on requirements and solutions.
+* Get feedback from industry experts
-* Specify the required and optional features of an OTTO API request and response.
+* Specify  required and optional features of the OTTO API
-* Develop a Core JSON-LD vocabulary for OTTO, as well as SAML and OpenID Connect.
+* Develop a vocabulary in JSON-LD to specify core OTTO entries, as well as SAML and OpenID Connect.
 * Find a federation to adopt / implement OTTO

 The group will target completion of the draft specification by 12/31/18, and final specification by 6/30/19.

 ## DRAFT TECHNICAL SPECIFICATIONS